- Cardonald Campus

-The HND Practical Journalism course produces students ready to thrive in the challenging world of multimedia journalism.
+The HND Practical Journalism (without shorthand) course produces students ready to thrive in the challenging world of multimedia journalism.

 What will I learn?